 Madama Butterfly is Puccini at his most restrained.
 A single setting, a relatively simple plot, and a strongly drawn lead pair around whom the narrative spins.
 There are a fair number of smaller roles, but don’t worry about keeping track of them, especially all of Butterfly’s relatives - even Puccini unnamed some of them while revising the story.
-There is also very limited chorus action, so if you are familiar with other Puccini operas, such as Turandot, don’t go in expecting such spectacle, you may be disappointed.
+There is also minimal chorus action, so if you are familiar with other Puccini operas, such as Turandot, don’t go in expecting such spectacle, you may be disappointed.

 Madama Butterfly at the Royal Opera House